-6 bowl season winners and 3 losers so far
+13 bowl season winners and 6 losers so far

 Winner: The Mountain West

 In addition to Fresno State cruising past Arizona State, Utah State put an absolute whomping on North Texas at the New Mexico Bowl.
 The Aggies won 52-13 for their 11th win of 2018, equaling their best win total in history.
 They set that in 2012 under Gary Andersen, who’ll be their head coach again in 2019, now that Matt Wells is at Texas Tech.
 Boise State’s still on the board with a great chance to beat the ACC’s Boston College in the First Responder Bowl.
-So it’s shaping up like a really smooth bowl slate for the MWC.
+It hasn’t been a perfect slate, but if the best teams all win, it’ll be a good one for the sake of the league’s rep.

 Loser: North Texas